Who is Dags anyway???

 "I'm so hungry I could eat the crotch out of a low flying duck" - Michael McGoldrick

 "Morning" - said with an upbeat chirpy demeanour, "GET F***ED!" is the grouchy response - Rob Hamilton.
-This was used a lot on his film shoot Checkpoint where the day started with a gathering at his place at 5am, so when someone walked in and said "morning" the response was pretty clear
+This was used a lot on his film shoot Checkpoint where the day started with a gathering at his place at 5am, so when someone walked in and said a cheerful "morning" the response was pretty automatic

 "Party, party, party!!!" - Dags